TheUnderScorer/functional-cqrs/README.md

 ```

 Handler is a function that takes one parameter called `Context`
-which basically contains all dependencies from your application, such as database connection and also buses related to it's type.
+which basically contains all dependencies from your application, such as database connection and also buses related to it's name.
 <br>
 Command handlers get's injected with two buses - [Queries Bus](#queries-bus) and [Events Bus](#events-bus) in addition to the context.
 <br>
 This function returns another function that takes in this case command as a parameter that then get's resolved.

-> Hint: You always need to export the handler by "decorating" it with `commandHandler` decorator that comes from `@functional-cqrs/stores` package.
+> Hint: You always need to export the handle by "decorating" it with `commandHandler` decorator that comes from `@functional-cqrs/stores` package.

-#### Exporting handler
+#### Exporting handle

-The decorated handler can be exported in following ways:
+The decorated handle can be exported in following ways:

 ```javascript
 // Export as node module